nikigawlik/gdmc_http_interface/README.md

 Restart Minecraft and launch the Forge Installation again.
 The mod should now appear in the mod list under "Mods".

-When you open a world the HTTP Server will be started automatically
+When you open a world the HTTP Server will be started automatically, and you should now be able to send HTTP requests to it.

 ## Running this mod from source

+If you want to contribute to the development of the http interface mod, or are just interested how it works under the hood, you can also download the source code and run the mod from the source.

 These instructions are adapted from the [Forge installation guide](https://mcforge.readthedocs.io/en/1.14.x/gettingstarted/#getting-started-with-forge)